Book of Artifacts: Appendices

 The book ends with a set of three appendices.
 Appendix A, on page 137 is a list of common rechargeable magical items, referring to the book's previous section.
 Appendix B, on pages 138-158, is a set of random power tables that some artifacts may possess.
 Appendix C, on page 159, is simply a blank chart for the Dungeon Master to fill out to assign a list of songs, and their effects, for the Heward's Mystical Organ artifact.

 Reception

+Keith H. Eisenbeis reviewed the product in a 1994 issue of White Wolf.
+On a scale of 1 to 5, he rated its Value and Playability at 2, the Appearance and Concepts at 3, and its Complexity at 4.
+He gave it an overall rating of 3.